Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

-The CDC and Orkin both report that bed bug cases double each year, which makes it easy to understand why they are on the rise.
+The CDC and Orkin both report that bed bug cases double each year.
 Bed bug traps give peace of mind to home and business owners.
 If you already have bed bugs, think about it this way: every bug in the glue is one less bug on you!

-I recommend using traps designed to catch bed bugs, not regular mice glue traps.
+Note: I recommend using traps designed to catch bed bugs, not regular mice glue traps.
 I will tell you about my personal horror story with mice glue traps later in this article.
-Traps will not cure an infestation, but they are a piece of the puzzle that does.
+Traps will not cure an infestation, but they are a piece of the puzzle!

 Who should use these?

-Eco keeper traps use a sticky surface.
-For this reason, this product is better used by people without many pets or young children.
+These use a sticky surface.
+For this reason, this product is better used by people without pets or young children.

-Buggy bed is an enclosed system, and can easily by used by anyone.
+This is an enclosed system and can easily be used by anyone.